Submissions now open for the FOOH Awards! Enter your best work. Get seen. Get recognized.

 Project Management

-Effective project management is crucial in pre-production, where deadlines, resources, and team collaboration all come into play.
+Good project management is key in pre-production.
+Deadlines, resources, and team work all matter.
 Here are a few tools that can help organize tasks, timelines, and milestones:

-- Asana: A highly popular project management tool that allows you to organize tasks, set deadlines, and track progress.
-Asana’s easy-to-use interface makes it great for visualizing tasks and ensuring that everyone on the team is aligned.
+• Asana: A highly popular project management tool that allows you to organize tasks, set deadlines, and track progress.
+Its easy-to-use interface makes it great for visualizing tasks and ensuring that everyone on the team is aligned.

-- Monday.com: This platform provides customizable workflows for teams, with a focus on task management, project timelines, and real-time collaboration.
-It’s particularly useful for tracking complex pre-production schedules, such as location bookings or VFX milestones.
+• Monday.com: This platform helps teams build workflows that can be customized.
+It focuses on managing tasks, tracking project timelines, and enabling real-time collaboration.
+It’s great for tracking complex pre-production schedules.
+This includes things like location bookings and VFX milestones.

-- Notion: A flexible all-in-one workspace that allows you to create customized project timelines, task lists, and databases.
-Notion is great for organizing everything from script breakdowns to production schedules and allows for collaborative team updates in real-time.
+• Notion: An all-in-one workspace where you can build project timelines, task lists, and databases.
+Notion is excellent for organizing script breakdowns, production schedules, and more.
+It also lets teams update each other in real-time.

-- Google Sheets: Is a flexible, cloud-based tool that has found favor among resourceful filmmakers.
-Its collaborative nature makes it ideal for production teams managing financial planning across various locations.
+• Google Sheets: A handy, cloud-based tool popular with creative filmmakers.
+Its collaborative nature is perfect for production teams working on financial planning from many locations.

 Scriptwriting and Storyboarding

-Pre-production often begins with scriptwriting, storyboarding, and visual planning to bring the creative vision to life.
-Using the right software to facilitate these processes can help clarify your ideas and ensure alignment across the team:
+Pre-production often starts with scriptwriting, storyboarding, and visual planning.
+These steps help bring the creative vision to life.
+Choosing the right software can help you clarify your ideas and keep your team aligned.

-- Celtx: A widely used tool for scriptwriting, Celtx also includes features for creating breakdowns, shot lists, and production schedules.
+• Celtx: This popular scriptwriting tool also helps you make breakdowns, shot lists, and production schedules.
 It’s a great tool for organizing the creative aspects of a project while keeping everything in one place.
-Celtx also has a cloud-based option that allows teams to collaborate on scripts and production documents in real time.
+Celtx features a cloud-based option.
+This allows teams to collaborate on scripts and production documents instantly.

-- Frame.io: Primarily known as a collaborative video review platform, Frame.io also includes storyboarding tools that help creative teams plan shots, sequences, and visual elements in a shared environment.
-It’s especially useful for FOOH productions that require seamless integration between live-action footage and VFX.
+• Frame.io: Primarily known as a collaborative video review platform, Frame.io also includes storyboarding tools that help creative teams plan shots, sequences, and visual elements in a shared environment.
+It’s great for FOOH productions that need a smooth mix of live-action and VFX.

-- Miro: A digital whiteboard tool that facilitates brainstorming and visual planning.
-Miro is ideal for creating mood boards, visual maps, and storyboards that can be easily shared and edited by multiple team members.
+• Miro: A digital whiteboard tool that facilitates brainstorming and visual planning.
+Miro works well for building mood boards, visual maps, and storyboards.
+Multiple team members can share and edit these easily.
 It’s particularly helpful for mapping out ideas and collaborating remotely.

-- Canva: While Canva is traditionally used for design, it can also be a great tool for creating visual storyboards, mood boards, and simple graphics.
-It’s an accessible tool for both creative teams and clients to visualize concepts, making it easy to convey the tone and style of the project early on.
+• Canva: While Canva is traditionally used for design, it can also be a great tool for creating visual storyboards, mood boards, and simple graphics.
+It’s a user-friendly tool for creative teams and clients.
+It lets you visualize concepts, so you can easily share the project’s tone and style from the start.

 Location Scouting

-Choosing the right location is critical, and it’s important to scout locations with an eye on how they’ll interact with digital elements.
+Selecting the right location is essential.
+Be sure to explore how each place will connect with digital elements.
 Will the environment accommodate the desired effects (e.g., is there space for a large virtual object to appear within the frame)?
 Can lighting be controlled to match digital elements?
-Location scouting should factor in the ease of integrating VFX into these spaces and whether greenscreen or other techniques are necessary.

 Here are some tools to help scout and plan real-world environments:

-- Google Street View: For FOOH pre-production, Google Street View is a valuable tool for scouting locations, helping you identify ideal perspectives and precise spots for shooting.
-The extensive data it offers allows you to virtually explore potential locations worldwide, giving you a detailed view of the environment before you even step on set.
+• Google Street View: Google Street View is a great tool for FOOH pre-production.
+It helps you find locations and pinpoint the best spots for shooting.
+The detailed data lets you explore potential locations around the world.
+You can see the environment well before arriving on set.

-- Set Scouter: A platform designed specifically for location scouting, Set Scouter helps you find and book locations for your shoot.
-The tool allows you to browse a variety of locations, connect with owners, and even negotiate rates.
+• Set Scouter: A platform designed specifically for location scouting, Set Scouter helps you find and book locations for your shoot.
+The tool helps you find various locations, link up with owners, and bargain for rates.
 It’s great for those looking to find unique spaces or quickly get details about available venues.

-- Sun Seeker: A must-have for outdoor shoots, Sun Seeker allows you to track the sun’s movement based on your location.
-This is especially helpful when you need to plan shoots at specific times of day to ensure proper lighting, whether for natural daylight or for matching VFX lighting.
+• Sun Seeker: A must-have for outdoor shoots, Sun Seeker allows you to track the sun’s movement based on your location.
+This is useful when planning shoots at specific times.
+It helps ensure proper lighting, whether you’re using natural daylight or matching VFX lighting.
 You can see sun positions for any given day and time, making it easier to choose the best time for shooting.

-Using these location scouting tools can streamline the planning process, ensuring you pick the best locations that work within the production’s logistical and creative parameters.
+Using these location scouting tools can make planning easier.
+They help you choose the best spots that fit your production’s needs.

 Communication

-Clear communication is key to keeping the production team aligned and ensuring that everything is on track.
-Here are some tools to facilitate communication and information sharing:
+Clear communication keeps the production team aligned and ensures everything stays on track.
+Here are some tools to ease communication and information sharing:

-- Slack: A popular team messaging app that allows for organized communication through channels.
-Slack is great for keeping in touch with your team throughout the pre-production phase, allowing you to quickly discuss and share updates, files, and documents.
+• Slack: A popular team messaging app that allows for organized communication through channels.
+Slack helps you stay in touch with your team during pre-production.
+You can quickly share updates, files, and documents.

-- Google Workspace: Google’s suite of collaborative tools – including Docs, Sheets, and Drive – helps teams share documents, spreadsheets, and schedules in real-time.
-It’s ideal for working collaboratively on script drafts, production timelines, and other essential pre-production documents.
+• Google Workspace: Google’s suite of collaborative tools – including Docs, Sheets, and Drive – helps teams share documents, spreadsheets, and schedules in real-time.
+It’s great for teamwork on script drafts, production timelines, and other key pre-production documents.

 Check-List: The 9 Key Steps in FOOH Pre-Production